PIN FOR LATER:

 Introverts and The Beautiful You Coaching Academy

 Since the moment I met Julie Parker and learned of the Beautiful You Coaching Academy, I was a fangirl.
-I actually think Julie and I nailed that introvert/extravert dynamic when she was my coach and my teacher because she helped me to grow and expand in ways I could never have imagined.
+I actually think Julie and I nailed that introvert/extrovert dynamic when she was my coach, my teacher, and my boss while I was a trainer for the Academy, because she helped me to grow and expand in ways I could never have imagined.

 The thing I love about Beautiful You is that heart centred, feminine energy around it (if you’ve done any research into coaching schools, you might know what I mean.
 There’s a lot of sell, sell, sell going on out there – no judgement, to each their own, I say but I also say, ‘not for me’ when something just isn’t!)

 This worked so perfectly for me.
-I always felt during my training that Julie created a really safe space for learning.
-Plus, did you know that three of her four assistant trainers are introverts?
-Talk about bringing some Myers Briggs diversity into the mix!
+I always felt during my training that Julie created a really safe space for learning and giving space for quieter souls to speak up and be supported.

 If you’ve been toying with the idea of becoming a life coach but you’ve been wondering if your more introverted side is going to handle it, I’m here to tell you that you absolutely can.